-Well that’s a title you don’t see every day.
+Well, that’s a title you don’t see every day.
 Being a working mom can be tough during any given week.
 Now that we’re in the middle of a global crisis, being a working mom feels like 5 more jobs at the same time.
-We shifted from going to work, school and community gatherings to working and schooling from home with complete social distance.
+We shifted from going to work, school, and community gatherings to working and schooling from home with complete social distance.
 That’s a lot to take in.

-Like many working parents, I worked remote a handful of days out of the year.
+Like many working parents, I worked remotely a handful of days out of the year.
 It wasn’t the norm for me, but when it was needed, I made the best of it and my employer was accommodating.
 It was a very abrupt shift to remote work and online school when it happened two weeks ago.
 I was already on PTO for a couple of days before the change and then I got the call that my office was for the most part moving to remote.
 As of this writing, I haven’t had a day back in my office for three weeks.

 Our school district announced that the kids would not go back until March 30 and then that moved to April 10.
 Then it happened.
-The emails that poured into my inbox from the district, the teachers and the brands.
+The emails that poured into my inbox from the district, the teachers, and the brands.
 All trying to inform and all trying to be helpful.
-What felt like 1,000 emails from outside of work compounded the already stressful situation with trying to do my job remotely with kids at home.
+What felt like 1,000 emails from outside of work compounded the already stressful situation of trying to do my job remotely with kids at home.

 Someone make it stop!
 It was too much and too many things from too many places coming down on me.
 I broke down.
 I cried and that was on a Tuesday.